chinthanponnannaa-wq/portable-neonatal-incubator/README.md

 ## 📊 System Overview

 Below is a simplified diagram of the neonatal incubator system.
-It illustrates how the sensors, ESP8266, and cloud platform interact to collect and display real-time infant data.

 ![System Diagram](images/methodology_diagram.png)